jaredkrinke/log/content/posts/static-site-generators/comparison.md

 > gem install bundler jekyll

 Alright, it looks like I need a full blown Ruby environment.
-No thanks!

 ## Gatsby
 [Gatsby requires Node v12+](https://www.gatsbyjs.com/get-started/) for installation.
 I realize this isn't "fair", but I actually use Node and NPM, so this isn't a deal-breaker for me.